Display Accessibility Tools

 In the Department of Physics and Astronomy, the annual review consists of one of the two following:

 1) Until the student forms their guidance committee, the annual review requires the completion of the Shared Expectations form (discussed in more detail below).
-The first drafting of this forms needs to happen within one semester after the student chooses a (tentative) advisor and repeated annually until the guidance committee is formed.
+The first draft of this form must be completed within one semester after the student chooses a (tentative) advisor and is repeated annually until the guidance committee is formed.

-2) Once the student forms their guidance committee, the guidance committee form (either for the first committee meeting or the form for the later committee meetings - details below) serves as the annual review.
+2) Once the student forms their guidance committee, the guidance committee form serves as the annual review.

-Once the student has collected all the signatures on either of the above forms, they will send the form to the Graduate Program Director, who will review and sign the form, and subsequently return to the student.
-Please make sure to combine the form and any emailed approvals in one single PDF document prior to submission to the Graduate Program Director.
+Once the student has collected all the signatures on either of the above forms, they will send the form to the Graduate Program Director, who will review and sign the form, and subsequently return it to the student.
+Please combine the form and any emailed approvals into a single PDF document before submitting to the Graduate Program Director.
 The student then uploads the approved document in gradplan.
-The process is described in a job aid that can be found here;
+The process is described in a job aid.

 Gradplan will serve as the official repository of these forms from which they can be drawn, for example, in support of a fellowship nomination.
 Students and their advisors are strongly advised to keep private copies of the signed forms.
-It advisable that all previously obtained guidance committee forms are also uploaded to gradplan.
+It is advisable to upload all previously obtained guidance committee forms to GradPlan.

 Form for Developing Shared Expectations and Goals

 Starting Fall 2022, students who have not yet passed their comprehensive exam should complete the "Developing Shared Expectations" form within one semester of choosing a (tentative) advisor.
-For students who have already passed the comprehensive exam, completion of this form one time is recommended, but not required, unless students change advisor.
-If students change advisor, the form should be filled out with the new advisor within one semester.
-Until the guidance committee is formed, students and advisors should review the form and update where necessary at least once per year.
-After completing or updating the form, it should be submitted to the graduate program director for signing.
-Note that the Shared Expectations form serves as the annual review until the student form their guidance committee.
-Therefore, the completed and signed form needs to be uploaded by the student as an annual review after all signatures are obtained.
-This can be done by logging into https://student.msu.edu/, proceeding to gradplan and then annual review.
+For students who have already passed the comprehensive exam, completing this form once is recommended but not required, unless students change their advisor.
+If students change their advisor, the form should be filled out with the new advisor within one semester.
+Until the guidance committee is formed, students and advisors should review the form and update it where necessary at least once per year.
+After completing or updating the form, submit it to the graduate program director for signature.
+Note that the Shared Expectations form serves as the annual review until the student forms their guidance committee.
+Therefore, the completed and signed form must be uploaded by the student as part of the annual review after all signatures are obtained.
+This can be done by logging in to https://student.msu.edu/, then going to GradPlan, and then to Annual Review.

-To complete the form, it is best if the student and advisor meet after having considered the different questions independently so that the meeting is efficient, and all topics identified by the student and advisor can be addressed and included.
-It is perfectly reasonable to add items not specifically listed and the documentation added at the end of the form might be useful for that purpose.
+To complete the form, it is best if the student and advisor meet after each has considered the questions independently, so the meeting is efficient and all topics identified by both can be addressed.
+It is perfectly reasonable to add items not specifically listed, and the documentation added at the end of the form might be useful for that purpose.
 It might also be the case that some of the questions are not relevant.

 Developing Shared Expectations and Goals Form (PDF)